rust-lang/mdBook/book-example/src/continuous-integration.md

 ### Deploying to GitHub Pages manually

-If you're CI doesn't support a GitHub pages, or you're deploying somewhere else with GitHub pages like integration, *note: you may want to use different tmp dirs*:
+If you're CI doesn't support a GitHub pages, or you're deploying somewhere else with integrations such as Github Pages:
+ *note: you may want to use different tmp dirs*:

 ```console
 $> git worktree add /tmp/book gh-pages